instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 # Amina's updates on the telepresence robot

+## Mar 1-3

+- [x] Bought the domain name
+- [x] Contacted IT to register on DNS
+- [x] Reverted all the SSL (self-signed) mainpulations on local repo to start from the blank state with a registered SSL
+- [ ] Currently waiting for the response from IT to start moving the website and the codebase files to the new domain

 ## Feb 27

 To make HTTPS connection work: need a domain name.
 Ask Michael if OK with getting an ICR domain (like `icr-nyuad.com`?)
 Costs around $10 per year on `namecheap.com`.
 Can purchase myself and ask for reimbursement.